caraujo777/cvfinalproject/README.md

 python3 makemusic.py a.wav

-It will take about 10 seconds to load inference graphs after a hand has been detected: please wait for about 5 seconds!
+It will take about 5 seconds to load inference graphs after a hand has been detected: please wait for a while!

 # Notes